dojo/docs/quickstart/multiversion.rst

   <script type="text/javascript">
       coolio.require("coolio.actions");

-      //Notice if you want to include some dojo functionality,
+      // Notice if you want to include some dojo functionality,
-      //you need to reference the "dojo" name in the require call,
+      // you need to reference the "dojo" name in the require call,
-      //but it will be added to the "coolio" object: coolio.require("dojo.string");
+      // but it will be added to the "coolio" object: coolio.require("dojo.string");
       coolio.ready(function(){
-          //do something with coolio.actions.foo();
+          // do something with coolio.actions.foo();
-          //Can call coolio.string.trim() too.
+          // Can call coolio.string.trim() too.
       });
   </script>
   </head>